GewoonBasten/phobgcc-oem-origin-reset/README.md

 Windows can drag the UF2 onto `RPI-RP2`. **Mac: do not use Finder** (it hangs); use picotool.

-Then unplug, plug into the console/adapter, press **B** if sticks are still centered.
+Then unplug, plug into the console/adapter

 ## Files